Want to add more to your client experience?

 lululemon always do something a little bit special.
 They run events at different locations, including their store, with varying themes, freshly made juices (and seem quite happy with all the washing up), intention trees, wish banners, and other lovely gestures.
 They could simply put on a free class and it would still be more than expected.
 However, they appear to want to do more.

-If selling is their ultimate motive, it doesn’t feel like that.
+Whilst attracting you into their store and selling is naturally their ultimate motive, it doesn’t feel like that.
 Their recruitment of staff, marketing, and whole approach, comes across as reflecting the lifestyle of their products.
+They want you to belong.

 The next step is to pick one or two for now.
-You can come back to that list time and time again, and do keep adding to it.
-Remember one tip.
-You have to mix it up!
-For example, if you have repeat clients and give them a bottle of wine every year, it eventually becomes expected and the norm.
-Then if you stop, they notice it.
+You can come back to that list time and time again, and do keep adding to it as ideas come to mind.

 lululemon in your life

-And wherever you bring your ‘lululemon’ moment into your business and life.
+And wherever you bring your ‘lululemon’ moment into your business, your relationships, and life.
 Enjoy.